National Defense Authorization Act for Fiscal Year 2020

 Section 810

 Section 810 repealed the Defense Cost Accounting Standards Board.
-The creation of the Defense Cost Accounting Standards Board was viewed by most as being inconsistent with the 2017 NDAA requirement to conform the Cost Accounting Standards, where practicable, to the Generally Accepted Accounting Principles.
+Most viewed its creation as inconsistent with the 2017 NDAA requirement to conform the Cost Accounting Standards, where practicable, to the Generally Accepted Accounting Principles.

-Notably, the earlier versions of the 2020 NDAA included provisions that mandated specific reporting requirements for contractors for independent research and development costs, as well as bid and proposal costs.
+Notably, the earlier versions of the 2020 NDAA included provisions that mandated specific reporting requirements for contractors for independent research and development costs and bid and proposal costs.
 These provisions were removed from the final version of the 2020 NDAA.

 Competition

-The 2020 NDAA includes numerous, significant provisions focused on competition and the manner in which DOD contracts with industry.
+The 2020 NDAA includes numerous significant provisions focused on competition and how DOD contracts with industry.
 These provisions include the following.

 Section 800